rackerlabs/rackspace-how-to/content/rackspace-email/add-domains-with-the-cloud-office-control-panel.md

             Secondary: **DNS4.NAME-SERVICES.COM**<br>
             Secondary: **DNS5.NAME-SERVICES.COM**

-    - Option 3: **I want to register this domain(price varies)** Rackspace will charge an annual renewal fee to register this domain and host my DNS records.
+    - **I want to register this domain(price varies)**: Rackspace charges an annual renewal fee to register this domain and hosts your DNS records.
-        1. Select the services you would like to include on the domain, click **Save**.
+        1. Select the services you would like to include on the domain, and then click **Save**.
         2. Confirm your purchase by clicking **Register Domain**.

             **Note:** When you purchase a new domain, a verification email is sent to the email address on record.
 You must click the verification link in the email within 15 days to avoid any disruption to your domains.
 For more information, see [Additional information about Registrant Benefits and Responsibilities](http://www.rackspace.com/information/legal/RAAInfo).

         3. [Create mailboxes](/how-to/add-rackspace-email-mailboxes).
         4. [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email) to start receiving email.